hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_windows_virtual_machine.html.markdown

 * `image_id` - (Required) The ID of the Stack HCI VM Image.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

-* `os_disk_id` - (Optional) The ID of the OS disk.
-Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 * `vm_config_storage_path_id` - (Optional) The ID of the Azure Stack HCI Storage Path to host the VM configuration file.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 -> **Note:** If `vm_config_storage_path_id` is not specified, it will be assigned by the server.
 If you experience a diff you may need to add this to `ignore_changes`.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Azure Stack HCI Windows Virtual Machine.